ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 ===========================================================================

-Preconfigured machines are platforms that have machine specific files and settings scripts and should run the UFS MR Weather Application **out-of-the-box** (other than potentially needing to download input files).
+Preconfigured machines are platforms that have machine specific files and settings scripts and should run the MR Weather Application **out-of-the-box** (other than potentially needing to download input files).
 Preconfigured platforms are usually listed by their common site-specific name.

 To see the list of preconfigured, out of the box platforms, issue the following commands: